nrietze/ArcticDroughtPaper/README.md

-# ArcticThermoregulation
+# Code and documentation
-Code for the thermoregulation study.
-- Nils Rietze - nils.rietze@uzh.ch

-- Thermoregulaiton in the Siberian tundra
+This repository contains the code used in Rietze et al. (*in prep*): Summer drought weakens land surface cooling by tundra vegetation.

+The necessary data is publicly available under **ZENODO link**.

-## Repo structure:
+## Repository structure:
 There are three code folders that serve for the different processing steps in this study.
 Here is the structure and the included files in each folder:

 ```bash